 The completion rate is calculated by dividing the completed hours into the attempted hours.
 A recipient will be determined ineligible for subsequent aid if the recipient does not complete the above minimum required percentage of semester credit hours for each range of completed semester credit hours.
 A recipient may regain eligibility by completing, at the recipient’s own expense, the required number of credit hours needed to meet the minimum required completion rate for the next semester.
 This satisfactory progress requirement includes all academic terms a recipient has attended LCCC.

 A student may repeat a course in which less than a C grade was earned.
 If the subsequent course was taken at LCCC, the grade received for the repeated course will thereafter be substituted for the former grade in calculating the students cumulative GPA.
 The repeated courses will count toward the attempted hours in the completion rate analysis.

 Developmental Education Coursework

-A student enrolled in an eligible program for federal financial aid is permitted to attempt a maximum of 30 Academic Foundations courses during their enrollment at LCCC for payment under federal financial aid.
-The Academic Foundations courses will be counted in the grade point average calculation (except those using a pass/fail grading system), completion rate and towards the maximum timeframe.
+A student enrolled in an eligible program for federal financial aid is permitted to attempt a maximum of 30 Academic Foundations credit hours during their enrollment at LCCC for payment under federal financial aid.
+The Academic Foundations courses will be counted in the grade point average calculation (except those using a pass/fail grading system), completion rate and towards the maximum time frame.

 Academic Foundations courses are provided for students who need to refresh or strengthen academic skills.
 Courses are available in mathematics, English/writing, reading and study skills.